 Told through text alone, each character has their own story.
 Even though they’re 2D animals, they sound like real people, with detailed personalities and a vast array of issues.
 The pace at which the text is displayed is spot-on and the pauses and stutters add emotion to the particularly personal moments.
 You can feel the characters changing over the course of the game, as they begin to react to situations differently and form noticeably stronger relationships.

-The mystery is interesting and gives the game more of a purpose than the small personal interactions, but pacing is slightly off.
-The majority of the main story is told in the third and fourth chapters and the final reveal is given very little build up, making it feel rushed.
+The mystery is interesting and gives the game more of a purpose than the small personal interactions do.
+The majority of the main story is told in the third and fourth chapters.
 It is an interesting ending, and one I certainly didn’t anticipate, but the way in which it is told removes the emotional impact is should have had.

 Night in the Woods is available on PlayStation 4, PC, Mac and Linux.